-Add a new second sentence: An additional condition for a permission is, that at the international contest drug tests must be carried out according the IPF-rules. (proposal by Detlev Albrings)
+Add the following: An additional condition for a permission is, that at the international contest drug tests must be carried out according the IPF-rules.
+Facilities must be made available in which doping control may be carried out.
+These are separate facilities or rooms, and are not used for other purposes.

+(proposal by Detlev Albrings) Accepted unanimously

-16.7 Penalties Defined
+Penalties Defined 16.7

-Add in 16.7.1 first sentence: The following penalties shall be imposed on a national federation that has lifters or officials suspended for drug offences at or in connection with any World or Regional Championships (open, restricted or single lift), International contests (refer IPF-Constitution 15.2 - 15.3) or for suspension for positive drug testing results in out of competition testing. (proposal by Detlev Albrings)
+Add in 16.7.1 first sentence: The following penalties shall be imposed on a national federation that has lifters or officials suspended for drug offences at or in connection with any World or Regional Championships (open, restricted or single lift), International contests (refer IPF-Constitution 15.2 - 15.3) or for suspension for positive drug testing results in out of competition testing.

+(proposal by Detlev Albrings)

-Delete in 16.7.1 second sentence: These results are considered to include testing completed by the IPF, its Regional Federations, National Federations, or affiliated testing agencies as authorised or prescribed by the IPF or it's regional federations. (proposal by Kalevi Sorsa / Finland))
+Delete in 16.7.1 second sentence: These results are considered to include testing completed by the IPF, its Regional Federations, National Federations, or affiliated testing agencies as authorised or prescribed by the IPF or it's regional federations.